ry207/Jarvis/README.md

    ## Jarvis is not perfect!

-   **When using speech mode, press the enter key so jarvis can start listening** \
-   **Jarvis has a hard time listening so be patient and try and say it slow and as clear as possible** \
+   **Jarvis has a hard time listening so be patient and try and say things as slow and as clear as possible.** \
-   **Text mode is easier for speed but with the right equipment speech mode can be used at long distance if you need to go hands free**
+   **Text mode is faster and more precise but speech mode is easier for hands free work**

    ## Don't forget!

-   **Don't forget to create these folders in the Jarvis directory: WikiPages, VideoFiles, Executables**
+   **Don't forget to create these folders in the Jarvis directory: `WikiPages`, `Executables`**

 ---